Affordable, Quality Health Care In Chile

 Many doctors train overseas, in countries like the U.S., Canada, and other First-World nations, and offer consultations in English.
 Finding an English-speaking physician is much easier in the larger cities of Chile than in the rural towns and villages.

+The Fondo Nacional de Salud (FONASA) is the government organized health care system that is available to residents of Chile.
 In order to take advantage of public healthcare you will need to be a resident and be paying taxes in Chile.
 The quality of care, even in public hospitals, is high quality, although it’s often reported that there can be long waits and crowding.

 There are variety of private institutions that provide top-notch health care in Chile.